neg-0/dod-fitness/backend_docs/performance_considerations.md

 - Stay informed about new performance optimization techniques and tools
 - Conduct performance audits as part of the regular development cycle

-By implementing these performance considerations and optimization strategies, the DoD Fitness App Backend Service can ensure high performance, scalability, and a smooth user experience.
+By implementing these performance considerations and optimization strategies, Atlas Backend Service can ensure high performance, scalability, and a smooth user experience.
 Regular performance testing and optimization should be an ongoing process to maintain and improve the system's performance over time.